CICS110/CICS110.github.io/main/lectures/14_make_modules_mutation/Jared/index.md

 don't quite remember the details of, a reasonable first step is searching (via a search engine) for "python [module/function name]".
-(Simply, when encountering a new issue, searching for "python [issue/problem/question]" makes a lot of sense.)
+(Generally, when encountering a new issue, searching for "python [issue/problem/question]" makes a lot of sense.)

 The [official documentation](https://docs.python.org/3/)